prometheus-net/prometheus-net/README.md

 This functionality is delivered in the `prometheus-net.AspNetCore` NuGet package.

+## Default metrics

+The library provides some sample metrics about the current process out of the box.
+If these are not desirable you may suppress them by calling `DefaultCollectorRegistry.Instance.Clear()` before registering any of your own metrics.

+## On-demand collection

+In some scenarios you may want to only collect data when it is requested by Prometheus.
+To easily implement this scenario prometheus-net provides you the ability to perform on-demand collection by implementing the [IOnDemandCollector interface](Prometheus.NetStandard/Advanced/IOnDemandCollector.cs).

+Objects that implement this interface are informed before every collection, allowing you to perform any data updates that are relevant.
+For an example implementation, see [OnDemandCollection.cs](Tester.NetFramework/OnDemandCollection.cs).

+For even more fine-grained control over exported data you should implement a custom collector (see below).

 ## Implementing custom collectors

 The built-in collectors created via the `Metrics` class helper methods provide a simple way to export basic metric types to Prometheus.
 To implement more advanced metric collection scenarios you can implement the `ICollector` interface yourself.

-For an example, see [ExternalDataCollector.cs](Tester.NetFramework/ExternalDataCollector.cs)
+For an example, see [ExternalDataCollector.cs](Tester.NetFramework/ExternalDataCollector.cs).

-## Default metrics

-The library provides some sample metrics about the current process out of the box.
-If these are not desirable you may suppress them by calling `DefaultCollectorRegistry.Instance.Clear()` before registering any of your own metrics.